kanidm/kanidm/book/src/developers/designs/cryptography-key-domains.md

 ## Design

-Keys will be moved to dedicated key-objects in the database.
-Each key-object can have many associated keys of various cryptographic types.

-For each key present, they have a key-id related to the public keys.
-This allows lookup based on keyid.

-When a private key is created, it's public key is added to a public key record along with a key status such as "valid" or "expired".

-As HMAC keys don't have a public portion, they can only exist as a private key.
-Similar for AES.

-When a public key is marked as expired, if it's private key is the active private key, it must be rotated.

-On replication expiry of a public key always takes precedence over valid.
-Public key maps are merged.
+To accomodate future changes, keys will be associated to a Key Provider.
+Key Objects relate to a single Key Provider.
+Migration of a Key Object to another Key Provider in the future _may_ be possible.

+Entities that rely on a cryptographic key will relate to a Key Object.

+Key Objects have a Key Type denoting the type of material they contain.
+The types will be named after the JWA algorithms from [rfc7518](https://www.rfc-editor.org/rfc/rfc7518).
+This allows easy mapping to OAuth2 concepts and PKCS11 in the future.

+- `ES256` (ECDSA using P-256 and SHA-256, `CKM_ECDSA_SHA256`)
+- `RS256` (RSASSA-PKCS1-v1\_5 using SHA-256, `CKM_SHA256_RSA_PKCS`)
+- `HS256` (HMAC using SHA-256, `CKM_SHA256_HMAC`)

+Possible future classes could be

+- `A256GCM` (AES GCM with 256 bit key `CKM_AES_GCM`)

+The type defines the possible operations of the Key Object but not how the operation is performed.

+A key object MAY have multiple Key Types.

+Key Objects also must define their structure related to their Key Provider.
+For example a possible TPM Key Provider needs to store it's Public and Private components in the Key Object, where our internal provider needs to store the DER portions of the keys.

+Between the type and the provider, this provides a concrete way to determine how a key needs to be used.

+For each private/public key pair, or each symmetric key, a record of it's status (valid, retained, expired, revoked)

+Every Key Object must have only _one_ key in the valid state.
+Key rotation causes a key to move to the retained state.
+If a key is missing a valid key, a new one MUST be generated.

+On replication revoked, expired, retained and valid take precedence in that order.
+If two keys are marked as valid, the "latest write" wins.

+On rotation the private key is _discarded_ to prevent future use of a rotated key.

+Keys must be merged, and not deleted.

 ```
 class: KeyObject
 uuid: ...
+key_object_type: ECDSA_SHA256
+key_object_type: RSA_SHA256
+key_object_type: RSA_SHA256
-ec256: <private key>
+es256_private: <private key>
-ec256_public_key: { id: ..., status: valid, public_key }
+es256_public: { id: ..., status: valid, public_key }
-hs256: <private key>
+hs256_private: <private key>
-rs256: <private key>
+rs256_private: <private key>
-rs256_public_key: { id: ..., status: valid, public_key }
+rs256_public: { id: ..., status: valid, public_key }
 ```

 A central key-object store is maintained with keys in memory/other.
 This allows dynamic reference to